-Stockholders may present a proper proposal for consideration at the 2013 annual meeting of stockholders by submitting their proposal in writing to the Office of the Secretary of the Company at the Company's principal executive offices in a timely manner.
+Stockholders may present a proper proposal for consideration at the 2014 annual meeting of stockholders by submitting their proposal in writing to the Office of the Secretary of the Company at the Company's principal executive offices in a timely manner.

-For stockholders who wish to present a proposal to be considered for inclusion in our proxy statement and for consideration at the 2013 annual meeting, pursuant to Rule 14a-8 under the Exchange Act, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no later than December 24, 2012.
+For stockholders who wish to present a proposal to be considered for inclusion in our proxy statement and for consideration at the 2014 annual meeting, pursuant to Rule 14a-8 under the Exchange Act, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no later than December 20, 2013.
 Stockholder proposals must otherwise comply with the requirements of Rule 14a-8 of the Exchange Act.

-For stockholders who wish to present a proposal for nominations or other business for consideration at the 2013 annual meeting, but who do not intend for the proposal to be included in our proxy statement, pursuant to the advance notice provisions contained in our by-laws, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no earlier than February 8, 2013 and no later than March 9, 2013, provided, however, that in the event that the date of the 2013 annual meeting is more than thirty days before or more than seventy days after the first anniversary of the preceding year's annual meeting, notice by the stockholder must be so delivered no earlier than the close of business on the one hundred twentieth day prior to the 2013 annual meeting or the tenth day following the day on which public announcement of the date of the 2013 annual meeting is first made by the Company.
+For stockholders who wish to present a proposal for nominations or other business for consideration at the 2014 annual meeting, but who do not intend for the proposal to be included in our proxy statement, pursuant to the advance notice provisions contained in our by-laws, the proposal must be delivered to the Office of the Secretary at the Company's principal executive offices no earlier than February 3, 2014 and no later than March 5, 2014, provided, however, that in the event that the date of the 2014 annual meeting is more than thirty days before or more than seventy days after the first anniversary of the preceding year's annual meeting, notice by the stockholder must be so delivered no earlier than the close of business on the one hundred twentieth day prior to the 2014 annual meeting and no later than the close of business on the later of the nineteenth day prior to the 2014 annual meeting or the tenth day following the day on which public announcement of the date of the 2014 annual meeting is first made by the Company.

-It is presently intended that the 2013 annual meeting will be held in June 2013.
+It is presently intended that the 2014 annual meeting will be held in June 2014.